 Note: To schedule a post in the PM, you will need to use the 24-hour system.
-For example, 1:00 PM would read as 13:00 in the Schedule Post module.
-The time your post will actually publish is based on the location settings specified in your Settings > General area.
+For example, to display 1:00 PM type in 13:00 in the Post Scheduling section.
+The time your post will actually publish is based on the location settings specified in your Settings > General section.

 (Post status: Scheduled)

-Your post will also show as being “Scheduled” inside the Quick Edit > Status area …
+Your post status will also show as being “Scheduled” inside the Quick Edit > Status area …

-Click on Schedule to update your post settings …
+Click on Schedule to update your settings …

-Tip: To backdate a blog post, simply edit the date before you click Publish, as described above.
+Note: To backdate a blog post, simply edit the date before you click the Publish button, as described above.
 In this case, the button will not change to Schedule.

-Your post is now scheduled to publish on the date and time you have set …
+Your post is now scheduled for publishing on the date and time you have entered …

 (Post schedule message)

-If you are editing an existing post, you can schedule your post to be republished at a later date by clicking on the Edit link next to the Published on: section …
+If you are editing an existing post, you can schedule your post to be republished in the future by clicking on the Edit link next to the Published on: section …

-Your post should now show as being scheduled inside the Post Edit > Publish box …
+Your post should show as being scheduled inside the Post Edit > Publish area …

 (Posts table – Post status)